Caedin/TimeSeriesEncoder/README.md

 ## 0.2.4

     - Improved encoding speed for CSV module by 12x, improved decode speed for CSV module by 2x.
-    - Some performance improvements for JSON module as well that shares underlying encoder, but haven't calculated the improvement.
+    - Some performance improvements for JSON module as well that shares underlying encoder
     - Bug fixes, more tests

 ## 0.2.0